We know you’re doing everything to set your child up for success. We’ve built a step-by-step guide on how to prepare your kid for the Ivy League.

 A nurtured, healthy motivation for completing school work and learning starts young.
 Admissions committees use GPA as a measure of your child’s academic aptitude.

-Your child must strive for a high GPA through their high school career to help strengthen their college applications.
+Your child must strive for a high GPA throughout their high school career to help strengthen their college applications.
 However, not everyone is naturally invested in their academic performance, and some children have difficulties navigating the education system’s demands.

 Your child’s GPA is not a measure of their overall intelligence, but they may need your help if their grades are lower than they anticipated.
-Gently encourage them to seek out resources to help them boost their GPA, whether through the help of a tutor, after-school program, club, or any other way they can get the support they need.
+Gently encourage them to seek out resources to help them boost their GPA, whether through the help of a tutor, an after-school program, a club, or any other way they can get the support they need.

 Standardized tests, including the SAT and ACT, are another integral part of any college application.
 Colleges use these exams to evaluate high school students’ math, reading, and writing aptitude.
 Performing well on the SAT or ACT shows your child has the foundational knowledge they need to succeed in college.